srcshelton/gentoo-ebuilds/README.md

 * app-portage/portage-utils
     * Remove stanza which prevents, e.g., sys-devel/gcc from being updated in the same invocation with necessary USE-flag changes before app-portage/portage-utils is built
 * dev-db/mongodb
-    * Add firefox source to Allow building on ARM
+    * ~~Add firefox source to Allow building on ARM~~
+    * Add net-misc/curl and python dependencies, update prerequisite checks when building with USE='lto'
 * dev-db/mysql-init-scripts
     * Only install support for requested service-managers
 * dev-db/opendbx